-Protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable children to have the best outcomes.
+- Protecting children from maltreatment; - Preventing impairment of children's health or development; - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable children to have the best outcomes.

-Child Protection refers to procedures and actions undertaken regarding children who are at risk of being seriously harmed or have been significantly harmed.
+Child Protection refers to procedures and actions undertaken regarding children who are at risk of, or have been 'significantly harmed'.